fieldse/example-repo/exercises.md

   - Q: What happens here if we made a mistake?
 How do we get back to a good state?
 - [ ] Revert a change
 - [ ] Entirely reset your branch to the state of a remote branch

-## Questions

-- What does a merge do?
-- What if we accidentally push changes to main that we don't want?